 But they started rebuilding in the closing days of the campaign and have worked together since Trump took the White House.

 The White House views Cruz as a loyal vote for his agenda.
 Trump promised he would come to Texas after the Senate race grew closer than expected, with O’Rourke out-fundraising Cruz and drawing large and enthusiastic crowds around the state.
 Cruz, who is leading O’Rourke in the polls, said over the summer that he would welcome Trump’s support, though he has brushed off any suggestion he’d need Trump to win.

 During the 2016 Republican primary, Trump assailed Cruz as a liar and “dishonest politician,” insulted his wife’s appearance and promoted unsubstantiated claims that Cruz’s father had links to President John F. Kennedy’s assassin, Lee Harvey Oswald.

 Trump on Monday did not voice any second thoughts about labeling Cruz the son of a presidential killer, telling reporters, “I don’t regret anything.”

 Cruz gave back as good as he got in 2016.
 He savaged Trump as a “pathological liar,” an “amoral bully” and a “sniveling coward.”
 After Cruz lost the primary, he gave a speech at the Republican National Convention in which he did not endorse Trump and instead called on Republicans to “vote your conscience,” drawing boos from the crowd.
 But he announced his support about a month before Election Day — and won points in Trump’s camp for not withdrawing after the “Access Hollywood” tape was released in which Trump bragged about groping women.

-Associated Press writer Steve Peoples in New York contributed to this report.
+Associated Press writer Steve Peoples contributed to this report from New York.